 This is a common practice for companies in many industries, including utilities, to generate inorganic growth by simply acquiring new customers.

 As you can see, the company is currently progressing through multiple acquisitions, which will instantly add thousands of new customers.

-Overall, we expect CWT to continue to grow its earnings per share at a 4% average annual rate over the next five years, which will be in-line with its historical growth rate.
+Overall, we expect CWT to continue to grow its earnings per share at a 5% average annual rate over the next five years, which is slightly ahead of its historical growth rate.

 Competitive Advantages & Recession Performance

 Utilities invest enormous amounts on the maintenance and expansion of their network.
 These amounts result in high amounts of debt, but they also form extremely high barriers to entry to potential competitors.

 It is essentially impossible for new competitors to enter the markets in which CWT operates.
 Overall, utilities have the widest business moat investors can hope for.